Robotics-Project-Team-1/Robotics-Project-Team-1/CONTRIBUTING.md

-# Contributing to CSC4360Project2
+# Contributing to Robotics Project Team 1 Project

-Welcome to CSC4360 Project2!
+Welcome to Robotics Project Team 1 Project!
 We're thrilled to have you here.
 Your contributions are essential to making this project successful.

 ## How to Contribute

-If you're interested in contributing to CSC4360 Project2, please follow these steps:
+If you're interested in contributing to Project Team 1 Project, please follow these steps:

 1. Fork the repository on GitHub.
 2. Clone your forked repository to your local machine.